 - Doesn't Exist.
 Contains no data for the picklist field.

+Insycle's filter feature is robust on its own, but it also provides a few ways to use regular expressions (regex) for more precise filtering and searching of your data.
 If you know how to use them, they can be incredibly powerful and extend the existing functionality in Insycle.

-You can use regular expressions (regex) to:
+You can use regex to:

-- Validate that a field (or a portion of that text) matches some pattern
+- Validate that a field (or a portion of that text) matches some pattern.

-- Find fragments of some text that match some pattern in a field
+- Find fragments of some text that match some pattern in a field.

-- Extract fragments of some text from a field
+- Extract fragments of some text from a field.

-The Advanced Search Syntax works as follows:
+The Advanced filter syntax works as follows:

 +Field:Regex